djimenezc/react-webpack-starter/README.md

 # React with webpack demo.

-Goal is to learn React and Webpack by integration of existing demos into this project.
+Goal is to learn React and Webpack via integration of existing demos into this project.

 List of Demos